uwidev/life-disciplines-projects/100 Projects/Setup/12 🔂 Convergence to Ikigai.md

 >
 > If you're unfamiliar with YAML, press F1 and check out the `[[YAML front matter]]` note.

-Now start to list values to mirror its ikigai characteristics as noted under [[11 🔀 Divergence to Disciplines#Finalizing]].
+Now start to list values to mirror its Ikigai characteristics as noted under [[11 🔀 Divergence to Disciplines#Finalizing]].
 For example, if you have a discipline you `love` and can be compensated for in `money`, it should look like the following on the top of the note.

 ```YAML
 ---